WellingtonEat & Drink

 6G/14 Leeds Street, Te Aro, Wellington

 Shelly Bay Baker has been quietly loafing around Miramar since 2017.
 It has been supplying cafés with bagels, baguettes, and other fresh bread creations and takeaway baked goods from its Miramar store.
-You can now visit it in its inner-city café.
+You can also visit its inner-city café.

-Owner Sam Forbes has taken over the space of the former Leeds Street Bakery, so the lure of fresh bread will continue to hang over Hannah’s Laneway.
+Owner Sam Forbes has brought the goodness of the suburbs to the inner city.
 Shelly Bay Baker ships its bread to the Leeds Street spot every morning, fresh out of the ovens of its Miramar warehouse and bakery (complete with its own flour mill).
-Sam is keeping several old favourites on the menu, including the beloved salted caramel cookies and polenta cake.
+The beloved salted caramel cookies are a local favourite, and polenta cake is also a hit.
+The warmers offer warm pies and savoury treats.
 There’s a fresh sandwich menu and of course, you’ll be able to pick up your favourite Shelly Bay sourdough.

 Shelly Bay Baker — Instagram